macoto00/Java-Training-Algorithms/README.md

 With Java & JavaScript

-# See more at links
+# See more of my work at links

 - CodeWars: https://www.codewars.com/users/macoto00
 - HackerRank: https://www.hackerrank.com/macountomas